 “When the College first opened its doors,” said President Arbery, “the Founders knew that obtaining accreditation would be an important step towards institutional legitimacy.
 This decision will have a definite impact—both on our admissions efforts going forward and on the lives of our current students and alumni.
 The College’s credits will now be accepted at universities, which will allow our graduates easier access to graduate programs.
 This is indeed an exciting day in the history of the College,” he continued, “and the fruit of a great deal of hard work and sacrifice by the College’s faculty, staff, and students.
 We are grateful to the Higher Learning Commission and to its trustees for their hard work and careful examination—and especially grateful for their decision.”

 Employers often verify the accreditation of a college or university before they will pay for tuition or fees as part of a company-sponsored benefits program.
-Attending a regionally accredited institution is an important consideration for a student hoping or pursue graduate studies.
+Attending a regionally accredited institution is an important consideration for a student hoping to pursue graduate studies.
 Regionally accredited colleges and universities typically only accept credits from other regionally accredited institutions.
 The Higher Learning Commission, recognized by the U.S. Department of Education, is one of six accrediting bodies in the United States that provide institutional accreditation on a regional basis.
 It accredits more than 1,000 institutions of higher education in a 19-state region—now including Wyoming Catholic College.